tonyjan02/cis-195-s22/apps/app-2/app-2.md

 ---
 # End of Part B
-SUBMIT YOUR WORK TO THIS POINT on Canvas by Monday, February 14th at **5:00pm**.
+SUBMIT YOUR WORK TO THIS POINT on Canvas by Tuesday, February 15th at **5:00pm**.
 ---